 47,XYY syndrome is caused by the presence of an extra copy of the Y chromosome in each of a male's cells.
 As a result of the extra Y chromosome, each cell has a total of 47 chromosomes instead of the usual 46.
 It is unclear why an extra copy of the Y chromosome is associated with tall stature, learning problems, and other features in some boys and men.

-Some males with 47,XYY syndrome have an extra Y chromosome in only some of their cells.
+Some people with 47,XYY syndrome have an extra Y chromosome in only some of their cells.
 This phenomenon is called 46,XY/47,XYY mosaicism.

-Most cases of 47,XYY syndrome are not inherited.
-The chromosomal change usually occurs as a random event during the formation of sperm cells.
+47,XYY syndrome is not inherited.
+The chromosomal change occurs as a random event during the formation of sperm cells.
 An error in cell division called nondisjunction can result in sperm cells with an extra copy of the Y chromosome.
 If one of these atypical reproductive cells contributes to the genetic makeup of a child, the child will have an extra Y chromosome in each of the body's cells.

 46,XY/47,XYY mosaicism is also not inherited.
 It occurs as a random event during cell division in early embryonic development.
 As a result, some of an affected person's cells have one X chromosome and one Y chromosome (46,XY), and other cells have one X chromosome and two Y chromosomes (47,XYY).

 - Jacob's syndrome

 - XYY syndrome

 Research Studies from ClinicalTrials.gov